Grissess/cc-progs/README.md

 as daemon names to start.
-There is presently no way to pass parameters into the daemon (use the `/etc/daemon/dmn` configuration file for a daemon called `dmn` in the same serialized format), nor is there any way to start more than one daemon.
-Note that the environment for deserialization is empty, so while functions can be created (unlike serialization.serialize would allow), no upcalls can be made.
+There is presently no way to pass parameters into the daemon (use the `/etc/daemon/dmn` configuration file for a daemon called `dmn` in the same serialized format), nor is there any way to start more than one daemon from the same template.
+Note that the environment for deserialization is empty, so while functions can be created (unlike serialization.serialize would allow), no upcalls can be made. `daemon_load` can be started anyway at about anytime, but it's common to either make it the `$PATH/rc.lua` file, or invoke it from there.

 ## `vim`, `libtedit`, and `lib2daccel`